revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-111. How to find the number of delimiters from a file?
+111.How to find the number of delimiters from a file?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

-We need to read a lines, count the number of commas and the number of tabs and compare them.
-If there's 20 commas and no tabs, it's in the CSV.
-If there's 20 tabs and 2 commas , it's in TSV.
+We need to read a lines, count the number of commas and the number of tabs and compare them.If there's 20 commas and no tabs, it's in the CSV.If there's 20 tabs and 2 commas , it's in TSV.

 </details>
 </blockquote>

 ---

-112. What is cogroup in pig?
+112.What is cogroup in pig?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

-The COGROUP operator works more or less in the same way as the GROUP operator.
-The only difference between the two operators is that the group operator is normally used with one relation, while the cogroup operator is used in the statements involving two or more relations.
+The COGROUP operator works more or less in the same way as the GROUP operator.The only difference between the two operators is that the group operator is normally used with one relation, while the cogroup operator is used in the statements involving two or more relations.

 </details>
 </blockquote>

 ---

-113. How we can join two big tables in Hive?
+113.How we can join two big tables in Hive?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

 We will use a Inner Join to join a two big table in Hive.

 </details>
 </blockquote>

 ---

 114. Which language you use in flume configuration

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

-Flume agent configuration is stored in a local configuration file.
-Configurations for that the one or more agents can be specified in the same configuration file.
+Flume agent configuration is stored in a local configuration file.Configurations for that the one or more agents can be specified in the same configuration file.

 </details>
 </blockquote>

 ---

 115. Write a command to import customer table in Hadoop

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)